 In 2012 she performed Zerlina/Don Giovanni and Alena (the main role of Orpheus 68 – a new opera composed by Paul Schwarz from New York).
 She also recorded the main role of Suzon in Schierbeck’s Fête Galante with among others Michael Schønwandt, Bo Skovhus and Morten Frank Larsen.

-On stage she has performed the roles of Pamina/Zauberflöte, Fiordiligi/Cosi fan Tutte, Zerlina/Don Giovanni, Musetta/La bohème, Carolina/Il matrimonio Segreto, Blondchen/ Die Entführung aus dem Serail, Sofie Scholl/Die Weiße Rose, Morgana/Alcina, Frasquita/Carmen, Grethel/Hänsel und Grethel, L´hirondelle/L ´hirondelle Inattendue at The Royal Opera in Denmark.
-In 2015 a CD-recording with the Danish Symphony Orchestra of Carl Nielsen´s „Maskerade“ with Dénise Beck in the role of Leonora was be released.
+On stage she performed the roles of Pamina/Zauberflöte, Fiordiligi/Cosi fan Tutte, Zerlina/Don Giovanni, Musetta/La bohème, Carolina/Il matrimonio Segreto, Blondchen/ Die Entführung aus dem Serail, Sofie Scholl/Die Weiße Rose, Morgana/Alcina, Frasquita/Carmen, Grethel/Hänsel und Grethel, L´hirondelle/L ´hirondelle Inattendue at The Royal Opera in Denmark.
+In 2015 a CD-recording with the Danish Symphony Orchestra of Carl Nielsen´s „Maskerade“ with Dénise Beck in the role of Leonora was released.

 Apart from opera, Dénise Beck is a renowned oratorial singer.
 She has performed as soloist in the C minor mass by Mozart, Carmina Burana by Carl Orff, Beethovens 9th Symphony, Gloria by Poulenc, the B minor mass by Bach, and many other masses and cantatas by Haydn, Mozart and Händel.
 She has performed in concert with the Strauss Ensemble der Wiener Symfoniker, with whom she released a CD in 2012.
 In 2015 she also released a "unknown Nielsen" Cd published with Johan Reuter.